coinkillerl/suyu-LDN-API/README.md

-## WARNING
+## WARNING : ABSOLUTE GARBAGE CODE AHEAD
-This is more of a Proof-of-concept than anything.
-This should not be used in actual production because it lacks pretty much any security features, and requires token verification functions in suyu to be disabled/removed to work.
+This is more of a Proof-of-concept and a dumb experiment than anything else, and there already are way better reimplementations of the yuzu web api.
+This should not be used in actual production because it lacks pretty much any security features, and is *probably* filled with RCE exploits.
+It requires token verification functions in suyu to be disabled/removed to work.
+DON'T BE A DUMB FUCK AND RUN THIS ON YOUR PUBLIC SERVER, UNLESS YOU ARE FINE WITH YOUR ENTIRE DISK LIKELY GETTING ```rm -rf```'d!